Top Hat Question Types, Explained

 Word Answer

 Word Answer questions are designed for free-response submissions.
 If you’d like for the question to be auto-graded, stick to answers of one or two words.
 Alternatively, you can create a Polling or Survey question by not indicating a correct answer.
 The responses can be viewed as a bar graph or as a Word Cloud.
-For more info on creating a Word Answer question, please see: Professor: Creating a Word Answer Question (opens in new tab).
+For more info on creating a Word Answer question, please visit: Educator: Creating a Word Answer Question (opens in new tab).

 Top Hat Word Cloud Example